sagarchauhan005/simple-shimmer/Readme.md

 </template>
 ```

-- You can pass style tag inside the `:style="{}"` property and it will work out of the box.
+- You can pass any style tag such as margin, border, height, width etc inside the `:style="{}"` property and it will work out of the box.

 # Author